ceulogiof/ceulogiof/README.md

 ### Hi there 👋

-I am Carlos Eulogio, currently open for work!
+I am Carlos Eulogio!

-- **🔭** For the last six months, I have been an active contributor to the open-source finite element framework [Kratos Multiphysics](https://github.com/KratosMultiphysics/Kratos).
+- **🔭** From May to October 2021, I had been an active contributor to the open-source finite element framework [Kratos Multiphysics](https://github.com/KratosMultiphysics/Kratos).
 Kratos is written in C++, with an extensive Python interface.
 It is available for Linux, Windows and MacOS and provides support for OpenMP and MPI parallelization.

 - 👯 I’m looking to collaborate on software development projects, ideally in numerical simulation/finite elements, but I am quite open.